Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns average 77.9 points per game (37th in college basketball) while allowing 67.2 per outing (88th in college basketball).
-They have a +374 scoring differential overall and outscore opponents by 10.7 points per game.
+- The Longhorns have a +374 scoring differential, topping opponents by 10.7 points per game.
+They're putting up 77.9 points per game to rank 37th in college basketball and are allowing 67.2 per contest to rank 88th in college basketball.

-- Texas is 173rd in college basketball at 31.9 rebounds per game.
-That's similar to the 31 its opponents average.
+- Texas is 173rd in the nation at 31.9 rebounds per game.
+That's similar to the 31.0 its opponents average.

-- Texas wins the turnover battle by 4.1 per game, committing 11.1 (101st in college basketball) while its opponents average 15.2.
+- Texas has come up on top in the turnover battle by 4.1 turnovers per game, committing 11.1 (101st in college basketball action) while forcing 15.2 (20th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.